Redot-Engine/redot-landing-page/README.md

 <div style="text-align: center;">

-<h1># Redot Game Engine Website</h1>
+# Redot Game Engine Website (Archived)

+> **Notice**: This repository is now archived and will no longer be updated.
+The new, active repository can be found here: https://github.com/Redot-Engine/redot-website.

-Welcome to the Redot Game Engine Website project!
+Welcome to the archived Redot Engine Website project!
 This repository is the front-end platform for our community-driven website, providing documentation, resources, and community features for the Redot game engine.

 <br>
   <img src="./assets/images/readme/screenshot.png" width="80%">